Welcome to FirstBattle

 /move and /allocate return valid responses, you are automatically unsuspended and your character respawns.

-- If you remain suspended for more than 1 hour, you are automatically marked as inactive.
+- If you remain suspended for more than 1 day, you are automatically marked as inactive.
 Inactive players are fully removed from the game and can only be reactivated by an admin.

 - Click a suspended player's name on the leaderboard to see the exact error that caused the suspension.